1ong1evi/by-the-fire/README.md

 ## General Information

-This project is to make a terminal progam with python will using the input() function.
+This project is to make a terminal progam with python while using the input() function.
 Alongside that to showcase my abilities to use git version control, python, comand line, and file navigation.

 ## Technologies Used